RandyMcMillan/firmware/docs/dev-access.md

 ![dev-warning screen](dev-warning.png)

 - to get green light, the user (who knows the main PIN) must do the "bless" operation
-- you can distrubute your DFU file to the world
+- you can distribute your DFU file to the world
 - you can take factory-fresh Coldcards, destroy the tamper-evident bag, and load your firmware onto them before shipping to your customers.